Why We Don't Need to Choose Between Happiness and Holiness

 Tony Reinke gets it right: “Sin is joy poisoned.
 Holiness is joy postponed and pursued.”

 Some Christians see happiness as the opposite of holiness.
 But Scripture says otherwise.

 Consider Leviticus 9:24: “Fire came out from the presence of the Lord and consumed the burnt offering . . . on the altar.
 And when all the people saw it, they shouted for joy and fell facedown” (NIV).
 The radically holy God sent down fire, and they did what?
 They fell facedown . . . and “shouted for joy”!
 This remarkable response flows from the utter holiness of submission combined with the utter happiness of praise.

 Second Chronicles 6:41 says, “May your holy people be happy because of your goodness” (NCV).
 To be holy is to see God as he is and to become like him, covered in Christ’s righteousness.
-And since God’s nature is to be happy (as we saw in part 2), the more like him we become in our sanctification, the happier we become.
+And since God’s nature is to be happy, the more like him we become in our sanctification, the happier we become.